quarkusio/quarkus-quickstarts/kafka-quickstart/README.md

 #### Producer

-The _producer_ application sends data to the Kafka broker.
+The _producer_ application receive requests from the user (via HTTP) and sends data to the Kafka broker.
 Two main components compose the application:

 * `QuoteProducer` generates uniquely identified quote requests and sends them to the Kafka topic `quote-requests`.